kastman/fitz/doc/source/tutorial_nwlabs.rst

 to be able to set them separately, but I might add an option to compbine them in a future release.

-These "template" options are used to grab nifti images from the data directory depending on how the file names were created - usually using the series description from the dicom header.
-Check out your data directory to look at the images and make sure you're grabbing the right ones.

-TR is the Repetition Time, which should be specified in seconds (it is often shown in scan parameter sheets in ms).
-The number of slices can be found on the parameter sheet or by looking at the functional images with tools to view the nifti header (``fslhd``, ``3dinfo``, or ``SPM --> Display Image``).

-One additional caveat is that slice timing can be confusing - the scan parameter sheets from our Siemans scanner always list a *Multi-slice mode* of "Interleaved", even when slices are acquired sequentially.
+One additional caveat when using the Parameter pdf sheet instead of pulling directly from the images is that the *Multi-slice mode* of option is **always** set to "Interleaved", even when slices are acquired sequentially.
 The correct value to look at is the *Series* value directly below it, which will either be "interleaved", "ascending" or "descending".
-Finally to completely convince yourself, you can look at the Siemans DICOM header field *CsaImage.MosaicRefAcqTimes* to see slice acquisition times.
-Lots more helpful info is at `Harvard CBS FAQ slice info`_.
+Additional slicetiming info is at `Harvard CBS FAQ slice info`_.

 Finally, set some default options for modeling.
 In this case we will use SPM defaults for the hemodynamic response functions ('hrf') in our general linear